zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 - `(other-bot-level)` returns the level of the other robot.
 Possible values are: `'normal`, `'advanced` and `'expert`

+- `(get-ball-vi)` returns the speed at which a ball is launched relative to the robot that shoots it

 - `(set-degree-mode)`, `(set-radian-mode)` makes it so that all of your angles (both that you give to get from functions) are in the mode that you choose.
 Make sure to write this in on-tick.
 When using